 - do not travel alone at night; go in groups or ask someone to escort you, in particular, on back roads between Fertile and Utility, and the tar road from Kuilapalayam to Edayanchavadi;

-- to drive a vehicle, you need an International Driving Permit: Police may stop you and ask for bribes if you do not hold a licence; this applies to two wheelers and all other vehicles;
+- to drive a vehicle, you need an International Driving Permit: this applies to two-wheelers and all other vehicles;

-- if you buy alchohol in Pondy and bring it back to Auroville local Police inside and outside Auroville may stop you and ask for bribe to carry the alchohol,, as on that journey, you cross the border from an alchol-permitted State, over into Tamil Nadu, a dry State.
+- if you buy alcohol in Pondy and bring it back to Auroville local Police inside and outside Auroville may stop you, as on that journey, you cross the border from an alcohol-permitted State, over into Tamil Nadu, a dry State.

 Cultural clues: polite behaviour, modest clothes reduce risk:

 On the beach: Men and women must show no show physical affection in public places; especially the the beach;

 Out for a swim: Women and girls need full piece bathing suits, and a cloth to cover the body; On some beaches and pools, it maybe best to go into the water with the cloth on; use judgment.
 A sunbath may attract the attention of local men who consider your action an invitation, to avoid risk, cover your body, and don't lie on the beach alone, to sub-bathe.